 The Directors received no remuneration in respect of their services to the Company, as none were qualifying services, in both the current and preceding financial year.
 There were no retirement benefits accruing in either the current or preceding financial year.
-Directors renumeration costs are borne by other members of the Kemble Water Group of Companies and no recharge is made to Thames Water (Kemble) Finance plc for their services.
+Directors remuneration costs are borne by other members of the Kemble Water Group of Companies and no recharge is made to the Company for their services.